-In a couple of weeks we’ll officially say goodbye to summer, but the autumnal equinox doesn’t necessarily correspond to an immediate drop in temperatures.
+In a couple of weeks, we’ll officially say goodbye to summer, but the autumnal equinox doesn’t necessarily correspond to an immediate drop in temperatures.
 So how can we make the seasonal shift comfortably and fashionably?

-10. Clothing is only part of the story – make-up also moves with the seasons.
+Clothing is only part of the story – make-up also moves with the seasons.
 Make-up guru Bobby Brown suggests simple adjustments like opting for warmer, tawnier colors and switching your sheer summer lip gloss with a creamy lipstick formula.

 Exfoliate your skin once a week to get rid of any summer flakiness, and switch to a slightly heavier moisturizer to protect your skin for the coming cooler and drier weather.
-She also advises a dusting of bronzer on forehead, cheeks, nose and chin to maintain some of that summer glow.
+She also advises a dusting of bronzer on the forehead, cheeks, nose, and chin to maintain some of that summer glow.

-And last, but not least, ask your hairdresser to trim away dry, dead ends and perhaps tone down your summer highlights.
+And last but not least, ask your hairdresser to trim away dry, dead ends and perhaps tone down your summer highlights.
 This is also a great time to deep condition sun-damaged hair.